chromalence/chromalence/README.md

 # hi
-## about me:
-> im a kid that likes programming
-> open source is life
-> i use arch btw
-> im currently working on chroctl
-> trying to learn C and Rust and i just kinda know bash

 # a little about me:
 im working on: chroctl (v1)<br>im into: c, rust & bash<br>i use: arch btw<br>open-source enthusiast